azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 builds and maintains a semantic model of the codebase, updating the model in response to your changes of the code.

-To be [performant][lang-srv-perf], a language server should incrementally update its semantic model, as opposed to recalculating it wholesale every time.
-For instance, it would be unsustainable if, every time you changed a single function's body, the language server had to re-typecheck the entire codebase.
+To be [responsive][lang-srv-perf], a language server should incrementally update its semantic model, as opposed to recalculating it wholesale every time.

+As an example, it would be unsustainable if, every time you changed a single function's body, the language server had to re-typecheck the entire codebase.
 This might work for an initial proof-of-concept on a small codebase, but for large ones, the responsiveness of the language server would drop precipitously.